sarphiv/sprinkle/README.md

     Export submission script to path.
     If <args> contains dashes, add the two dashes "--" before <args>.
     Defaults to working directory.

+  sprinkle update
+    Update sprinkle to latest version.
+    Also used for switching to developer mode (see README.md FAQ).

   sprinkle [help | -h | -? | --help]
     Show this screen.